 The Gulf stone crab is solid maroon brown.
 The Florida stone crab is spotted with banded legs.
 Stone crabs have ten 10 legs: eight for swimming and walking, and two claws for pinching prey or predators.
 One is a large crusher claw and the other is a smaller pincer claw with numerous small teeth used for cutting.
 Stone crabs are usually “right-handed,” meaning that the larger crusher claw is usually on the right.
 The best way to distinguish male and female stone crabs is by their abdomen – females have a wide round abdomen and males have a long narrow abdomen.

+The latest assessment for stone crab was in 2011.
 Because only the claws of stone crabs are harvested and the crab is returned alive to the water, typical population assessment methods are not relevant for this resource.
-The status of the stock is best indicated by the stable landings after 1989–1990.
+The status of the stock is best indicated by the stable landings since the 1989–1990 fishing season.
 The stone crab resource may be resilient because (1) most female stone crabs spawn one or more times before their claws reach legal size, (2) the fishing season is closed during the principal spawning season, and (3) some crabs survive declawing.
 Stone crabs can regrow either claw if the joint linking the claw to the body is left intact, which is why it’s important for fishermen to correctly break the claws off of the crabs.

 Harvesting Stone Crabs